thaitype/kubricate-website/docs/v1/guide/how-to-guides/stack-output-mode.md

 })
 ```

+This pattern comes from the shipped stack template example, where each entry in `stacks` is a real `Stack` instance rather than a plain object.

 ### Configuration Options

 - **`outputMode`**: Controls how files are structured (`'flat'`, `'stack'`, `'resource'`)
 - **`outputDir`**: Directory where generated files are written (default: `'output'`)
 - **`cleanOutputDir`**: Whether to clean the output directory before generating (default: `true`)

+These defaults are baked into the CLI, so you can rely on them unless you override the values in `kubricate.config.ts`.

 ## Output Modes Explained